RyanKennon/okta-mfa-adaptive-authentication/README.md

 ---

 ### 6) Authenticator Enrollment Policy

+Requiring Okta Verify and disabling Email as a fallback in the Authenticator Enrollment Policy ensures every employee is held to the same authentication standard from their very first login.
+This prevents a weaker method like email verification from silently satisfying enrollment in place of a properly configured authenticator.

 1. Open the **Security** tab then **Authenticators** then open the **Enrollment** tab
 2. Then in the **Actions** dropdown and select **Edit**